 - Both 4000 IU and 2000 IU doses were safe with no new cases of hypercalcaemia or any other safety concerns

-The main results of BEST-D have been submitted for publication and indicate that to 4000 IU (100 µg) daily is required to ensure that most people attain blood levels of 25(OH)D which are associated with the lowest risk of vascular and non-vascular mortality and fractures in observational studies.
+The main results of BEST-D have been published and indicate that 4000 IU (100 µg) daily is required to ensure that most people attain blood levels of 25(OH)D which are associated with the lowest risk of vascular and non-vascular mortality and fractures in observational studies.

 The BEST-D trial was funded by a grant to Oxford University from the British Heart Foundation (PG/12/32/29544) and British Heart Foundation Centre for Research Excellence provided partial funding.
 Tischcon Corporation (Westbury, New York, USA), donated the active and placebo vitamin D capsules.